bonillagabo/django-social-network-api/README.md

 - **Path Parameter:**
   - `id` (required): The ID of the post for which to retrieve comments.
 - **Request Header:** `Authorization: Bearer your_token_here`

+## Notes

+### Optimizations Applied to ORM Queries

+1. **Pagination**: Implementing pagination improves performance by limiting the number of results returned in a single query.
+This prevents the application from loading large volumes of data at once, which could lead to excessive memory usage and slower response times.
+Pagination also enhances user experience by displaying data in manageable chunks.

+2. **`select_related()` and `prefetch_related()`**: These methods were used to optimize database access and reduce the number of queries.
+   - **`select_related()`**: This method is used for single-valued relationships (such as ForeignKey or OneToOne) and performs a SQL join to retrieve related objects in a single query, minimizing the need for additional database hits.
+   - **`prefetch_related()`**: This method is used for multi-valued relationships (such as ManyToMany or reverse ForeignKey) and performs separate queries for related data, combining the results in Python.
+This approach helps avoid the "N+1 query problem," where multiple queries are issued for related objects.

+3. **`get_object_or_404()`**: This method simplifies error handling by returning a 404 response if the object is not found, rather than causing an unhandled exception.
+This approach contributes to cleaner and more reliable error management in views.

+### Challenges Faced

+Applying `select_related()` and `prefetch_related()` effectively required careful consideration of data relationships.
+Incorrect usage could lead to inefficient queries or excessive data retrieval.
+Balancing the trade-offs between query complexity and performance was crucial.